 6. Lay these pieces on the pressing board with the outer fabric uppermost and the new seam at the top.
 Lift the uppermost fabric and press away from you so the seam is pressed towards the outer fabric.

 7. Now put the rectangles with wrong sides together and press along the seam so that the outer fabric is just peeping around the edge.
-This is so that the lining cannot be seen from the back closure of the finished cover.
+Trim the lining in line with the main fabric along the long edge.
 Repeat with the other rectangles.
+The back pieces are now finished.

-8. Now we are going to make the quilted front of the cover.
+8. Next, the quilted front of the cover.
 Lay the wadding/batting flat on the table.
 Place the wrong side of the lining square on top of the wadding.
 Make sure it is lying square and smooth it out.

 9. There should be a small amount of wadding all around the edge of the lining which you should trim away so they are both the same size.